301 Fremont St., Las Vegas, NV

 There are two high-energy bars -- the Longbar, which stretches the length of the casino and is lined by 15 big-screen TVs, and the outdoor D Bar with flair bartenders.
 Plus, a state-of-the-art sound system has been installed to keep the music pumping and the party going throughout the premises.

 The D Las Vegas is the only downtown casino/hotel with two floors of gambling action.
 On the first floor you'll discover the latest in slot, video and table gaming as well as a high-limit area.
 Those who want to enjoy vintage Vegas can head to the second floor, which is home to classic coin-operated machines and a Sigma Derby simulated horse racing game.

-To enjoy a full evening at the resort, check out its headlining entertainment: the dinner show "Marriage Can Be Murder," the playful music and comedy of The Scintas or the topless revue "Raack N Roll."
-Comedy magician Adam London appears every afternoon in the showroom as well.
+To enjoy a full evening at the resort, check out its headlining entertainment: the dinner show "Marriage Can Be Murder" and "Defending the Caveman," which is the longest running one-man show in Broadway history.
 Or just sip on a cocktail and take in the sights of bustling Fremont Street from the Vue Bar, which boasts both indoor and outdoor patio seating.